Combichrist: Band members

 Combichrist was originally just LaPlegua onstage, followed by LaPlegua plus one other 2003–2006.
-The lineup then changed and expanded to include Shaun F, Jon Horton, and Joe Letz.
+There was no set or regular lineup until Joe Letz joined on drums, when it changed and expanded to also include Shaun F and Jon Horton.
 Combichrist has existed and played as a solo act, a duo, a trio, a quartet, a quintet, and on occasion has played shows with six members.
 The Past Members include full and touring members of the band, while the Guest Members includes special appearances for one or two shows only.
 Elliott Berlin, for example, guested on keys for an old-school show (Glasgow) and on keys with the full band when Z_Marr quit (Berlin), before becoming a full touring member in 2018.